-The first choice for imaging is ultrasound, both transvaginal and transabdominal.
-MRi may also be used, but they’re not necessarily better than ultrasound.
+The first choice for imaging is ultrasound, usually transvaginal but also transabdominal.
+MRI or CT may also be used, but they’re not necessarily better than ultrasound.

 If imaging can’t rule out a malignancy, surgical exploration is performed to make a definitive diagnosis.
 Adnexal masses can’t be biopsied because it could cause cancer dissemination if it is malignant, so the adnexal mass must be removed by hysterectomy with bilateral salpingo-oophorectomy.

 There are many types of ovarian cysts.
 The most common are the functional cysts and corpus luteal cyst.
 Their benignity can usually be determined on ultrasound.